 The Coode Street Podcast returns for 2018 with a very special opening episode.
 Today Gary and Jonathan sat down to talk with SFWA Grand Master, World Fantasy Award Lifetime Achievement recipient, and Nebula Award winner Jane Yolen to talk to her about her life as a storyteller, her new collection The Emerald Circus, her forthcoming Holocaust novel Mapping the Bones, and what it means to have multiple careers as an author of children’s picture books, young adult novels, historical fiction, SF and fantasy, and poetry.

-As always, we hope you enjoy the episode.
-We will be back next week with more!
+As always, we would like to thank Jane for taking the time to talk to us and hope you enjoy the episode.
+We’ll be back next week with more!

 In the brief hiatus between Christmas and New Year, a final episode for 2018.
 Jonathan and Gary take a moment to sit down in the Gershwin Room and discuss the books they’re looking forward to in 2018, a range of novels, novellas, collections, and anthologies that should interest any genre reader.
 Of course, to find out what they recommend you’ll need to listen to the episode!